bluemelodia/PhotoDex/README.md

-    Protocol 'D': Deleting or relocating duplicate or near-duplicate images (coming soon) Protocol 'F': Detecting sentient beings (humans and cats) and relocating photos that feature them as the subject matter Protocol 'S': Shrinking photos according to a specified height or width<br />
+    Protocol 'D': Deleting or relocating duplicate or near-duplicate images (coming soon) Protocol 'F': Detecting sentient beings (humans and cats) and relocating photos that feature them as the subject matter Protocol 'S': Shrinking photos according to a specified height or width